About Top-Mount Kitchen Sinks

 Buying a Self-Rimming Kitchen Sink

-- What size of sink do you need? - Since a drop-in sink doesn't need to fit perfectly in the hole in your countertop, you can fudge the measurement a little bit.
+- What size sink do you need? - Since a drop-in sink doesn't need to fit perfectly in the hole in your countertop, you can fudge the measurement a little bit.
 The lip will obscure most minor messes.

 - How to choose the right color? - Here, you will find plenty of choices for matching your existing kitchen design.